Why accessibility matters

 Accessibility means avoiding unnecessary barriers that prevent people with a range of impairments from accessing or enjoying your output.

 15% of the population are disabled, rising to 20% amongst casual gamers (PopCap).
 Other conditions that aren’t registered disabilities can also hit barriers.
 14% of the adult population have a reading age of below 11 years old (NCES / BIS), 8% of males have red-green colour deficiency (AAO), and many people have temporary impairments such as a broken arm.
-Many more have situational impairments such as playing in a noisy room or in bright sunlight, and all players have different levels of ability – there’s no ‘typical gamer’.
+Many more have situational impairments such as playing in a noisy room or in bright sunlight, and all players have different levels of ability and difference preferences – there’s no ‘typical gamer’.

 As well as the numbers making good business sense, there is human benefit.
 Games are entertainment, culture, socialising, things that mean the difference between existing and living.
 For profound impairments this goes even further, with games meaning therapy, pain relief, escapism and independence.